benkoger/gazelle-identification/README.md

       parameters and eval parameters are all defined by a config file.
 More details can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md).
 For this tutorial, we will use some predefined templates provided with the source code.
 The tensorflow model zoo can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 We will use `faster_rcnn_resnet101_pets.config` as a starting point for configuring the pipeline.
-Open the file with your favourite text editor.
+Open the file with a text editor.

-      We'll need to configure some paths in order for the template to work.
+      We need to configure some paths in order for the template to work.
 Search the file for instances of `PATH_TO_BE_CONFIGURED` and replace them with the appropriate value (typically `gs://${YOUR_GCS_BUCKET}/data/`).
 Afterwards
       upload your edited file onto GCS, making note of the path it was uploaded to